MyfirstAcc/WindowsFormsApp2_Vernam_cipher/README.md

-Encryption/decryption with a disposable notepad
+Encryption/decryption with an One-time pad